gregurco/jobeet-tutorial/docs/days/day-4.md

 </html>
 ```

-## The Stylesheets
+## The style sheets

 As this tutorial is not about web design, we will use [bootstrap][3].
-Bootstrap is one of the most popular front-end library.
+Bootstrap is one of the most popular frontend library.
 It provides styles for frequently used elements, such as: grid, tables, forms, buttons and etc.
 We already connected it from [CDN][4] in layout from previous step:
 ```twig
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css">